Biden's campaign chair acknowledges support 'slippage' but says he's staying in the race

 WASHINGTON (AP) — President Joe Biden’s campaign is insisting anew that he is not stepping aside as he faces the stark reality that many Democrats at the highest levels want him to bow out of the 2024 election to make way for a new nominee and try to prevent widespread party losses in November.

+Meanwhile, six more Democratic members of Congress called for him to drop out, making the total now 28..

 Isolated as he battles a COVID-19 infection at his beach house in Delaware, Biden’s already small circle of confidants before his debate fumbling has shrunk further.
-The president, who has insisted he can beat Republican Donald Trump, is with family and relying on a few longtime aides as he weighs whether to bow to the mounting pressure to drop out.
+The president, who has insisted he can beat Republican Donald Trump, is with family and relying on a few longtime aides as he weighs whether to bow to the mounting pressure.

+Biden in a Friday statement said he was planning to return to the campaign trail next week and appealed for party unity in his bid to defeat Trump.
+“The stakes are high, and the choice is clear,” he said.
+“Together, we will win.”

-Biden campaign chair Jen O’Malley Dillion acknowledged “slippage” in support for the president, but insisted he is “absolutely” remaining in the race and that the campaign sees “multiple paths” to beating Trump.
+Earlier in the day, his campaign chair, Jen O’Malley Dillion, acknowledged “slippage” in support for the president, but insisted he is “absolutely” remaining in the race and that the campaign sees “multiple paths” to beating Trump.

 “We have a lot of work to do to reassure the American people that yes he’s old, but he can win,” she told MSNBC’s “Morning Joe” show.
 But she said voters concerned about Biden’s fitness to lead aren’t switching to vote for Trump.
 “They have questions, but they are staying with Joe Biden,” she said.

-At the same time, the Democratic National Committee ’s rulemaking arm expected to meet Friday, pressing ahead with plans for a virtual roll call before Aug.
+At the same time, the Democratic National Committee ’s rulemaking arm opened its meeting Friday, pressing ahead with plans for a virtual roll call before Aug.
 7 to nominate the presidential pick, ahead of the party’s convention later in the month in Chicago.

 “President Biden deserves the respect to have important family conversations with members of the caucus and colleagues in the House and Senate and Democratic leadership and not be battling leaks and press statements,” Sen. Chris Coons of Delaware, Biden’s closest friend in Congress and his campaign co-chair, told The Associated Press.